glesica/missing-course/topics/08-version-control/README.md

 project.
 We will learn the basics of Git, the MIT page has a good tutorial and there are countless alternative tutorials online.

+In class, we're going to take a look at some standard workflows as well as some less common tasks.

+  - Create a repository
+  - Add files
+  - Make a commit
+  - Modify files
+  - Undo changes to files
+  - Create a branch
+  - Merge a branch
+  - Resolve a merge conflict
+  - Add a remote
+  - Push to a remote